 Peacock and Wiseman hypothesis in public expenditure is based on their empirical study conducted in United Kingdom, during the period 1890 to 1955.
-Here also like Adolf Wagner, these economists talks about the relationship between growth of an economy and public expenditure.
+Here also like Adolf Wagner, these economists tell us about the relationship between growth of an economy and public expenditure.
 But there is wide difference between these two theories.
-Here, Peacock and Wiseman says that, public expenditure will increase with respect to the growth of an economy.
-But the growing trend will not as like in the Adolf Wagner’s theory.
+Here, Peacock and Wiseman quotes that public expenditure will increase with respect to the growth of an economy.
+But the growing trend will not be as like in the Adolf Wagner’s theory.
 Further, it will be in a step like manner.
 The hypothesis can be explained with the help of a diagram as showing below.

 In the figure, real per capita income or growth rate is represented on ‘x’ axis and public expenditure on ‘y’ axis.
 According to this hypothesis, there are three basic effects in an economy which can see in the growing path of a country.
 They are